 UCLan’s MSc Construction Project Management programme focuses upon the project management knowledge areas and project management processes within the context of construction and engineering.
 The course seeks to extend knowledge in new technologies and in the resolution of complex problems whilst offering the opportunity to develop leadership and team skills.
 It also provides the opportunity for students to develop research skills which are suited to their working environment and general interest in the project management process.
 The MSc is achieved by completing the research methods and dissertation modules.

 Entry and Admissions

 Full-time: over 1 year, Part-time: maximum of 3 years.

-School of Built and Natural Environment
+The Grenfell-Baines School of Architecture, Construction and Environment

 No Partner College